ghpalmer/100-days-of-code/log.md

 **Today's Progress**: Grid

 **Thoughts:** Completed CSS Garden and have a solid start on the Grid.
 Gonna work on a getting through a some reading and see if there are any tutorials on it that I can follow as well.

+### Day 29: Aug 20th, 2020

+**Today's Progress**: Grid Flexbox Responsive Design

+**Thoughts:** Went through CSS Trick's Guides on Flexbox and Grid.
+The grid one was kinda tough because I didn't have the same amount of playtime with it as I did with Flexbox, which means I def need to find more tutorials and challenges that explain it so I can get a better grasp on it.
+I started Udacity's course on responsive web design.
+Once I finish that as well as solidifying my knowledge on Grid, it'll be time to start some projects....... finally